opendatamesh-initiative/odm-site-platform/README.md

 It can be found in `docs>override` and has its own customized style embedded.

-# How to deploy the site automatically
+# How to deploy this site automatically

 This repository makes use of 3 branches: